anselal/dashboards/content/posts/2019-27-06---blog-react-dashboards-open-source-apps.md

 #### Note for newcomers
-Admin-Dashboard.com is an [open-source](https://github.com/admin-dashboards/dashboards) project with content submitted by developers.
-In case you know a nice admin dashboard crafted by a developer or a small agency, please [fork the project](https://github.com/admin-dashboards/dashboards) and submit it.
+Admin-Dashboard.com is an **open-source** project with content submitted by developers.
+In case you know a nice admin dashboard crafted by a freelancer, please [read here](/how-to-use) how to submit a project.
-The goal of this service is to promote #cool admin dashboards crafted by restless geeks.
+The goal of this service is to promote admin dashboards crafted by restless geeks.

 ## React Dashboard Light Bootstrap

 [React Dashboard Light Bootstrap](https://www.creative-tim.com/product/light-bootstrap-dashboard-react) is an admin dashboard template, crafted by **Creative-Tim**.
-The app is built on top of [React Bootstrap](https://5c507d49471426000887a6a7--react-bootstrap.netlify.com/) and use the existing design of [Light Bootstrap Dashboard].
+The app is built on top of [React Bootstrap](https://5c507d49471426000887a6a7--react-bootstrap.netlify.com/) and use the existing design of [Light Bootstrap Dashboard](https://www.creative-tim.com/product/light-bootstrap-dashboard).
 Product info:

  - [Live React Dashboard Light](https://demos.creative-tim.com/light-bootstrap-dashboard-react/) demo
  - [React Dashboard Light Github](https://github.com/creativetimofficial/light-bootstrap-dashboard-react) sources
  - [React Dashboard Light Bootstrap](https://www.creative-tim.com/product/light-bootstrap-dashboard-react) - the product info